The History of Rome – The Trevi Fountain

 Tossing the Coins

 Various stories about tossing the coins in the fountain exist.
-The most common one is that one tosses a coin to ensure another visit to Rome, while extensions of that say 2 coins means one will fall in love and 3 coins means one will marry in Rome.
-Approximately 3 000 Euros are tossed into the fountain every day; the city of Rome collects the coins and gives them to various charities.
+The most common one is that one tosses a coin to ensure another visit to Rome.
+Extensions of that say 2 coins means one will fall in love and 3 coins means one will marry in Rome.
+Approximately 3 000 Euros are tossed into the fountain every day.
+The city of Rome collects the coins and gives them to various charities.

 If you are planning a visit to Italy soon I have written 2 walking tour guide books to Rome that you can purchase here or at Amazon or Barnes and Noble.